joanaferreira0011/BDAD_DatingAPP/README.md

 A possible design of a database for a dating app. (in Portuguese)

 ### **Context**
-'Databases' course of the Integrated Master in Informatics and Computing Engineering at the University of Porto.
+*Databases* course of the Integrated Master in Informatics and Computing Engineering at the University of Porto.

 ### **Team**
 * [Francisco Miranda](https://github.com/alvarofranciscomiranda "alvarofranciscomiranda")